My Account

 When you reach age 73¹, the IRS requires you to begin annual withdrawals from most retirement accounts (excluding Roth IRAs).
 These withdrawals are called required minimum distributions, or RMDs, and are generally included in your taxable income.

-It's important to keep track of your RMDs.
+It's important to keep track of your RMDs and rules that may change.
 Each year's RMD must be taken by December 31, with the exception of your first year RMD.
 If you don't take them on time, or if you take less than the full amount, you may have to pay an IRS penalty tax.

 We encourage you to set up an automatic withdrawal plan so you don't miss an RMD.
 You also have the option to keep your money working for you by reinvesting your withdrawal.
 Give us a call today to automate your RMDs.